imgd-cs-420x-2022/imgd-cs-420x-2022.github.io/README.md

   - Read / experiment with [The Book of Shaders](http://thebookofshaders.com) up through the lesson on [Noise](https://thebookofshaders.com/11/).
   - Complete the [Shader Live Coding Assignment](./A1.shader_live_coding.md) also due 1/20.

-### Week 2: History-Analog synthesis and video feedback
+### Week 2: Tech - Intro to WebGL and modular shaders
 1/17 - Martin Luther King Jr. Day - NO CLASS

 1/20 -  *Intro to WebGL and modular shaders* Assignments:
   - Read / experiment with [The Book of Shaders](http://thebookofshaders.com) up through the lesson on [Fractal Brownian Motion](https://thebookofshaders.com/13/).
 Due 1/24.